 - (A) Semi-annually, June 1 and December 1, the ECR division prepares the Uniform Report of DBE Commitments/Awards and Payments, which contains information about DBE commitments and DBE actual payments for the reporting period.
-FHWA activity is reported manually and FTA activity is reported on-line through TrAMS (Transit Award Management System).
-See Attachment 2. - (B) MoDOT will continue to provide data about the DBE Program as directed by the operating administrations of the USDOT.

-MoDOT will report all DBE participation, including block grants for FAA and FTA programs, to USDOT.
+FHWA activity is reported on-line in the FHWA Civil Rights Connect System and FTA activity is reported on-line through TrAMS (Transit Award Management System).
+FAA activity is reported annually online in the FAA Civil Rights Connect System.
+See Attachment 2. - (B) MoDOT will continue to provide data about the DBE Program as directed by the operating administrations of the USDOT. - MoDOT will report all DBE participation, including block grants for FAA and FTA programs, to USDOT.
 MoDOT will submit the annual Uniform Report of DBE Commitments/Awards and Payments (USDOT Form 4630), as modified for use by FAA recipients, USDOT Form 4630 on a quarterly basis for use by FTA recipients, and Form 4630 for FHWA recipients on a quarterly basis.
-These reports will reflect payments actually made to DBE's on DOT-assisted contracts.

-(C) MoDOT will create a bidders list, consisting of information about all DBE and non-DBE firms that bid or quote on USDOT assisted contracts.
+These reports will reflect payments actually made to DBE's on DOT-assisted contracts. - (C) MoDOT will create a bidders list, consisting of information about all DBE and non-DBE firms that bid or quote on USDOT assisted contracts.
 The purpose of this requirement is to allow use of the bidders list approach in calculating overall goals and adjusting the overall goal on a yearly basis.
 The bidders list will include the name, address, DBE/non-DBE status, age of firm, and annual gross receipts of firms.